nauqh/cseassessment/README.md

 - Allow public access to specific routes without authentication

 Authentication is handled through the middleware.ts file which creates route matchers for public routes and enforces authentication for all other routes.

+For now, the platform does not maintain user accounts and does not enforce authentication.
+Learners are required to input their emails to attempt the exam.

 ## Detailed Component Documentation